Waddl3/Personal-Finance-Tracker/README.md

 This project is licensed under the [MIT License](LICENSE.md).

 🌐 **Connect with Me:**
 Let's discuss ideas and improvements!
-Reach out to me on [Twitter](https://twitter.com/your_username) or [LinkedIn](https://linkedin.com/in/jesusrodriguezluna/).
+Reach out to me on [LinkedIn](https://linkedin.com/in/jesusrodriguezluna/).